 Top Winter Foods for Your Skin

 The coldest of our seasons is upon us, and the last thing we’re thinking about is our skin.
-But winter is a busy time of year for dermatologists.
-The top skin issue of the winter is dry skin.
-This can lead to a condition known as eczema – an itchy rash.
+But actually, dry skin is extremely common in winter.
+It can also lead to a condition known as eczema – an itchy rash.

 Moisturizing in winter is a must.
 But there are some ways you can nourish your skin from the inside out, with some foods of winter.